-Educate students to apply the principles of assessment and effective decision making to manage and deliver holistic care in a variety of settings underpinned by critical thinking and prioritisation of skills to deliver evidence based care to a person with complex care needs.
-Application of knowledge of pathophysiology to a range of conditions to effectively manage delivery of holistic nursing care.
-This module contributes to the UN Sustainable Development Goals (SDGs) (2023) SDG 3 Good Health and Wellbeing, SDG - 4 and Quality Education, whilst also aligning to the graduate attributes of UWS; universal, work-ready and successful.
+Educate students to apply the principles of assessment and effective decision-making skills to manage holistic care of patients within a variety of settings.
+Demonstrate and apply knowledge and understanding of holistic skills, related to monitoring and evaluating patients with complex care needs.
+Apply knowledge of pathophysiology to a range of conditions to effectively manage holistic nursing care.
+Critically appraise evidence based practice for the delivery of holistic nursing care.
+The module contributes to the UN Sustainable Development Goals (SDGs) (2023) SDG -3 Good Health and Wellbeing, and SDG - 4 Quality Education, whilst also aligning to the graduate attributes of UWS; universal, work-ready and successful.